KatrinaTom/T2A2/README.md

 I want to create a new customer in the database
 So that I can search, add them to a job reference and keep track of outstanding invoices

-API's that reference user:
+Endpoints that reference for USERS:

+Search for all customers (users) in the database // GET request ``localhost:8080/auth/users``

-Search for a customer (user) in the database// localhost:8080/auth/user
+Search for one customer(user) in the database // GET request ``localhost:8080/auth/user/1``

-Register a new customer (user)// localhost:8080/auth/register
+Register a new customer (user), create a user in the database // POST request ``localhost:8080/auth/register``

+Update a customer (user) in the database // PUT or PATCH request ``localhost:8080/auth/update_user/1``

+Delete a customer (user) from the database // DELETE request ``localhost:8080/auth/delete/1``

 ## Requirement 6<a name="req6"></a>
 **An ERD for your app**